Table of Content

 The result is…

-Instead of using all the power you have in your legs, you end up using only part of it because your muscles were taught to behave that way.
+Instead of using all of the power in your legs, you only use a small percentage because your muscles were trained to behave this way.

 This is where the biggest shortcoming of Air Alert lies – the core principle behind the program is simply wrong, even if the plyometric exercises could be effective otherwise.